 Towpath GPR survey using low frequency antenna unit

 GPR surveys are particularly useful for locating voids hidden beneath a towpath or behind a lock chamber.
 Longitudinal profiles can be surveyed along the towpath to produce sections behind the lock wall.
 The internal structure of a lock wall is investigated by vertical profiles down the face of the wall.
 Results can be used to determine the wall profile and thickness and to locate internal defects.
 Water-borne profiles locate voids within or beneath a weir apron.
 If a heavy crane is required for remedial operations such as gate replacement, a GPR survey is carried out over the proposed track and station of the crane.

 GPR can be readily applied to investigate canals for quantifying the extent of siltation.
-Data is acquired by towing transverse profiles across the surface of the canal.
+In a canal GPR survey the data is acquired by towing transverse profiles across the surface of the canal.
 Interpretation procedures determine the profile of the original navigation channel, so that the thickness of accumulated silt can be measured.
 Wrecks and other obstructions buried within the silt can also be located and mapped, to provide vital information on potential hazards to dredging and other restoration operations

 Investigations of weirs, barrages, dams, locks and canals

 Detects underwater voids and defects in concrete and masonry